jundalisay/superb/content/en/research/mohammad/quran/sura-017a.md

 for fear of spending.”
 The human being has always been stingy.
 101. We gave Moses nine clear signs—ask the
-Children of Israel.
+Jews.
 When he went to them,
 Pharaoh said to him, “I think that you, Mo- ses, are bewitched.”
 102. He said, “You know that none sent these